swerdloj/RustUI/README.md

 # RustUI
-Rust GUI library inspired by SwiftUI
+Rust GUI library inspired by SwiftUI.

 ## Testing Binaries
 Different executables can be tested by including them in /src/bin.